the-isf-academy/new-making-with-code/content/cs9/unit00/labs/lab6_functions/_index.md

    > Select a flavor (chocolate, strawberry, vanilla): chocolate How many scoops would you like?
    > Select number of scoops (max 3): 3
+Do you want prinkles?
+   > Enter yes or no: no

 --- Enjoy your ice cream!
 Please come again! ---